My Recipe for Overwhelm

 Journalling is the way that I start my day on those days that I know I’m starting the day in a little bit of overwhelm.
 But what about when the overwhelm hits in the middle of the day?

 The first thing that I do when I recognise that overwhelm has hit – when everything on my plate feels urgent “right now” and my head is literally spinning trying to figure out which one of 10 things could actually be left until later – is I stop working.
-I take myself away from my desk, usually by going outside a walk in nature.
-But having a shower or doing the washing up has the same effect of creating what I call “space” in my brain.
+I take myself away from my desk, usually by going outside for a walk in nature, but having a shower or doing the washing up has the same effect of creating what I call “space” in my brain.